zachamida/zachamida.github.io/index.md

 # [Homepage](https://zachamida.github.io)

 In this webpage, you will find a list of research projects, preprints and tutorials that I've been involved in for the last few years.
+I also write some [blog articles](/pages/blog_page.md) about my personal experinces.

+---

+## Research Projects

+---

+* [OpenIPDM: A Probabilistic Framework for Estimating the Deterioration and Effect of Interventions on Bridges](/

 ---